-PART 2: CANADIAN ACCESSIBILITY STANDARDS DEVELOPMENT ORGANIZATION (sections 17-36)
+CANADIAN ACCESSIBILITY STANDARDS DEVELOPMENT ORGANIZATION (sections 17-36)

 Part 2 of the bill establishes the Canadian Accessibility Standards Development Organization (CASDO).
 Among other things, CASDO has responsibility for developing and revising accessibility standards (section 18(a)).
+CASDO may establish committees to assist in the development and revision of accessibility standards (section 32(1)).
 CASDO then recommends the accessibility standards to the Minister (section 18(b)).
 These standards may become law if the Governor in Council enacts them into regulations (section 117(1)(c)).
 Regardless of whether the standards become law, CASDO must make the standards public (sections 18(c), (e), 19(e), 20, 34).
 It is likely that the accessibility standards which CASDO develops will be made public before they are enacted into law.
 This will provide organizations with an opportunity to voluntarily adopt or follow accessibility standards, even before they are legally obligated to do so.